KSEY (AM)

-KSEY (1230 AM, "ESPN 1230") is a radio station licensed to serve Seymour, Texas, United States.
-The station's broadcast license is held by Mark V. Aulabaugh.
+KSEY (1230 AM, "ESPN 1230") was a radio station licensed to serve Seymour, Texas, United States.
+The station's broadcast license was held by Mark V. Aulabaugh.

-KSEY broadcasts a sports talk format to the greater Wichita Falls, Texas, area.
+KSEY broadcast a sports talk format to the greater Wichita Falls, Texas, area.
 The station was the flagship station for the syndicated The Show with John Clay and Greggo hosted by John Clay Wolfe and Greg "Greggo" Williams.
 That show ended in February 2010 when Williams and Wolfe were unable to come to financial terms.

 Established in 1951, the station was assigned the call sign KSEY by the Federal Communications Commission.

+Following the death of the station owner in 2023, KSEY's license was canceled as a matter of law due to being silent over a year on March 18, 2024, at 12:01 a.m.

+The Federal Communications Commission cancelled the station’s license on March 28, 2024.